MobilityTechnologies/bqdesc_backupper/README.md

 ### FireStore Snapshot

-For when you accidentally delete some description, this tool provide function of FireStore snapshot.
+For accidentally deletion, this tool provide function of FireStore snapshot.
-By taking snapshot regularly, you can recover data which time you want.
+By taking snapshot regularly, you can recover data from snapshot you want.

 ```